TUNNELING-GROUP/aqua-duct/docs/source/valve/valve_config.rst

 =========================   =============== ================================================================
 Option                      Default value   Description
 =========================   =============== ================================================================
-method                      meanshift or    Name of clasteriation method.
+method                      barber or       Name of clusterization method.
 It have to be one of the
-                            dbscan          following: dbscan, affprop, meanshift, birch, kmeans.
-Default value depends if it is **clusteriation** section (meanshift) or **reclusterization** section (dbscan). recursive_clusterization    clusterization  If it is set to name of some section that holds clusterization or None         method settings this method will be called in the next recursion of clusteriation.
+                            dbscan          following: barber, dbscan, affprop, meanshift, birch, kmeans.
+                                            Default value depends if it is **clusteriation** section (barber) or **reclusterization** section (dbscan). recursive_clusterization    clusterization  If it is set to name of some section that holds clusterization or None         method settings this method will be called in the next recursion of clusteriation.
 Default value for